 Present the online version of your book as the best version of your book, the definitive edition readers need.

 Reasons you could offer readers on why they should read your book online, directly from you:

 - For the same book price, they’re providing you more financial support than with major retailers.
-(Laterpress take a 5% commission on sales.
+(Laterpress takes no commission on direct sales.
 Most retailers take 30% or more.
 If our author community features assisted in making a sale, the platform fee is 15%.)

 - Reading progress is saved automatically, making it easy to pick up from where you left off, even if you’ve changed devices.

 Over time, there will be even more reasons to enjoy stories through Laterpress.
-In the coming months, we’ll be adding a feature to quickly and easily offer audiobook versions of your books, as well as upload your own audio.
+In the future, we’ll be adding a feature to quickly and easily offer audiobook versions of your books.
 We’ll also be adding social features to facilitate author-reader communication (as well as readers interacting with each other) to truly strengthen that direct connection with your audience.